darthrootbeer/movie-heat/ARCHITECT.md

 # Architecture

+**Note**: For AI assistants working on this project, see `AI_INSTRUCTIONS.md` for detailed development guidance.
+For human developers, see `DEVELOPMENT.md`.

 ## Overview

 Movie Heat is a Python-based scraper for Rotten Tomatoes movie scores.
 It replaces the old bash-based regex scraping scripts with a more maintainable, modular Python implementation.